THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 However, you can do it any month you want.

 The idea is to limit or even eliminate grocery spending for a month.

 Instead, you go through your pantry and make meals based on what you have.

-Since we all have the food that gets stuffed in the back of the pantry, or buried in the freezer, this is a great way to use the food and not waste money.
+Since we all have food stuffed in the back of the pantry or buried in the freezer, this is a great way to use the food and not waste money.